dubzzz/fast-check/MIGRATION_1.X_TO_2.X.md

 ## No more browser build

-In previous major, fast-check was building a specific bundle for browsers.
+In the previous major, fast-check was building a specific bundle for browsers.
 This bundle was easily *fetch-able* from CDNs like unpkg.

 Example of bundled version of fast-check: https://unpkg.com/browse/fast-check@1.22.1/lib/bundle.js